v7m/decentralized-lottery-nextjs/README.md

 <img src="img/readme-app.png" alt="image" width="500" height="auto">

+# Description

+The **Decentralized Lottery** is a blockchain-based lottery system.
+It integrates Chainlink's Verifiable Random Function (VRF) to ensure fair and random winner selection, Chainlink's Automation for triggers lottery ending, and includes features for player management, automated lottery upkeep, and secure prize distribution.
+The contract governs entry rules, maintains the lottery's operational state, and handles the drawing and announcement of winners in an autonomous and transparent manner.

-# Deployed App Links
+## Deployed App Links

 - https://decentralized-eth-lottery.on.fleek.co/
-- `ipfs://QmczXNikyVX4zVzPmWo6zyf5rj4a5bBPQp3qtvNj2Vo58n`
+- ipfs://QmczXNikyVX4zVzPmWo6zyf5rj4a5bBPQp3qtvNj2Vo58n

-# Built with:
+## Built with:
 - Solidity
 - Chainlink (VRF, Automation)
 - Hardhat